nginxinc/nginx-openshift-router/README.md

 * **Familiar operational experience.** NGINX Plus Router is integrated in OpenShift through the Template Router software, the same software that underpins the default Router implementation.
 As a result, you get the familiar operational experience, which makes it easier to migrate from the default Router implementation.
 * **NGINX Plus performance and stability.** With NGINX Plus Router you get the performance and reliability of NGINX Plus software.
 * **Latest NGINX Plus features.** We are also excited to bring our new features, such as native support for gRPC load balancing, into the OpenShift Router.
 As new features are made available in NGINX Plus, they can be incorporated into the Router’s capabilities.
+* **Support for TCP/UDP load balancing.** NGINX Plus Router brings support for load balancing TCP/UDP applications, including supporting edge TLS termination and re-encryption for TCP, via a TCP/UDP load balancing [extension](docs/configuration.md/#tcpudp-load-balancing-extension).

 ## How To Get Started

 * Read the [installation guide](docs/nginx-plus-router-install.md) for installation instructions.
 * See how to use NGINX Plus Router for edge load balancing of an example HTTP application in our [Cafe Application example](examples/cafe-app).
+* See how to use NGINX Plus Router for edge load balancing of a TCP/UDP application in our TCP/UDP [example](examples/tcp-udp).

 ## Contacts